Alternatives to

 7 alternatives to Jira for effective project management in 2025

-Jira is a benchmark for project management, but its cost, complexity, and learning curve deter many organisations.
+Jira is a benchmark for project management, but its cost, complexity and ease of use put off many organisations.
 Fortunately, there are several alternatives suited to different needs, from SMEs to large enterprises.
-Here are 7 solutions to explore for better project management.
+Here are 7 solutions to discover to manage your projects better.

 Why look for an alternative to Jira?

-While Jira remains a reference, it also has limitations that justify the search for different solutions:
+If Jira remains a benchmark, it also has limitations that justify looking for different solutions:

-• Complex to use and heavy setup for non-technical teams.
+• Complexity of use and heavy configuration for non-technical teams.

-• High licensing costs that increase rapidly with team size.
+• High licence costs that rise quickly with team size.

-• Not very intuitive, which slows down team onboarding
+• An unintuitive tool, which slows team onboarding

 Current challenges in project management